kkapitan/fastlane-test/Guide.md

 Fastlane consists of independent actions, each responsible for performing specific task.
 The most popular ones are:

 * `scan` - performs UI/Unit tests for your application
+* `cert` - provides you with signing certificates suitable for your build
 * `sigh` - provides you with provisioning files suitable for your build
 * `gym` - builds and codesigns your app
 * `pilot` - submits your app to TestFlight